Mageas/single-gpu-passthrough-config/README.md

-# VFIO Single GUP Passthrough Config
+# Single GUP Passthrough Config

 This is my personal config, for a tutorial, you can read [this](https://gitlab.com/Mageas/vfio-single-gup-passthrough).